Why Mermaid Sucks and What I Did About It

 Three problems killed it for me.

 Static SVG output.
 Mermaid renders to SVG and that's it.
 You can look at the diagram, but you can't touch it.
 No dragging nodes.
 No relabeling.
 No reconnecting edges.
-For a documentation tool, fine.
+For a quick documentation tool, fine.
 For something where a user prompts an AI to generate a diagram and then wants to tweak it — unacceptable.
 Of course you can regenerate the whole diagram with new labels, but good luck making it consistent.
 The whole point of AI-generated diagrams is that they get you 80% of the way there, and then you refine.
-Mermaid gets you to 80%, but then leaves you on the road at night in the freezing cold.
+Mermaid gets you to 80%, but then you're on your own.

 No BPMN support.
 This one is straightforward.
-There's been an open GitHub issue #2623 requesting BPMN support since 2018 with only some activity starting last month.
+There's been an open GitHub issue (#2623) requesting BPMN support since 2018 with only some activity starting last month (as of April 2026).
 Flowcharts can fake a process flow, but they don't have gateways, pools, lanes, or event types.
 If you're targeting anyone who does process modeling — and in enterprise, that's a lot of people — Mermaid simply can't do it.

 The insight that unlocked chartcraft for me: decouple generation from rendering entirely.
 The LLM doesn't need to produce a DSL that doubles as the renderer.
 It can produce structured JSON that feeds into a real graph library.